 There is an old saying, you learn something new every day, and this applies to travel too.
 Every time I revisit somewhere I learn more.
 This time it was that the tap water in Placencia is drinkable.
 It sure was handy to learn that for making our morning iced coffee – thanks, Dave.

 Placencia peninsula is fortunate to have some of the cleanest water in Belize and is completely safe to drink.
 Other parts of Belize that tap water is currently drinkable are Mango Creek, Big Creek, Independence and Seine Bight Villages.
 In San Pedro, we drink bottled water and while I do believe that the water from Consolidated Water is safe to drink, it is the pipes between the plant and our house that I am unsure about.
 It was the same for me in Toronto too especially when it was really hot in the summer – our tap water smelled faintly funky.

-To read more about drinkable water in Belize, check out Top ten reasons why someone should vacation in Placencia, or even move there by Pure Placencia blog.
+To read more about drinkable water in Belize, check out by Pure Placencia blog.

 Onto the great restaurants part.
 Carlos and Sue took me to Mojo for a lovely dinner.
 It was a toss up between shrimp pesto and the pear with brie, we picked the latter of the 2 bruschetta options and git was delicious.
 After trading tasters of our main courses, the consensus was that everything was delicious and we were all super pleased with our individual orders.
 I had coconut encrusted barracuda with veggies and scalloped potatoes -super tasty.